 One of the easiest ways to save battery life is to reduce how bright your phone’s screen is.
 The brighter your screen is, the more power it is using.
 Most automatically phones adjust the brightness levels based on how light your surroundings are but you can override this and turn the level down to save battery.
 The more you dim the screen, the longer your battery will last.

 4. Go on Power Saving Mode

-When set your phone into Power Saving Mode, it stops it from automatically checking for new emails, powers off your display faster and reduces screen brightness.
+When setting your phone into Power Saving Mode, it stops it from automatically checking for new emails, powers off your display faster and reduces screen brightness.
 It also turns off other features and visual effects that use a lot of battery.
-On some phones it may make your apps run a little slower.
+On some phones, it may make your apps run a little slower.

-5. Buy a Case With an Inbuilt Batter
+5. Buy a Case With an Inbuilt Battery

 Some people need to use power-draining features often and have a very phone-heavy lifestyle.
 If this is you, it may still be a struggle to keep your battery lasting throughout the day.
 If the other options are not sufficient, you can often buy a phone case with a built-in battery.
 This case can then charge your phone while using it and thus make it last longer throughout the day.